HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

 1. the distinct identifier (i.e., the distinct identification code)

 **Profile specific implementation guidance:**
+- For non-implantable devices (for example, software or crutches) use the base FHIR Device resource or other use case specific Device profiles.
 - This profile supports the requirement to retrieve an 170.315(a)(14) [Implantable device list](https://www.healthit.gov/test-method/implantable-device-list) and follows the [HL7 Cross Paradigm Implementation Guide: UDI Pattern] guidelines for exchanging information about the use of and/or implantation of medical devices in patients.
   - A unique device identifier (UDI) is a unique numeric or alphanumeric code.
 There is a machine-readable version (AIDC - the Automatic Identification and Data Capture) as well as a human-readable version of the UDI (HRF - Human Readable Form string).
 This profile specifies that only the HRF must be supported.
 Considering the complexity of parsing AIDCs there is *no expectation* at this time that one converts an AIDC to HRF upon receipt from a FHIR source that is not conformant to this profile or is using another interchange standard (e.g., C-CDA, HL7 v2, etc).
 The UDI generally consists of a mandatory Device identifier (DI) and a conditional Production identifier (PI) that identifies one or more of the five UDI-PI elements.
 The UDI and its components are mapped to the US Core Implantable Device Profile elements in the table below: